 In the summer of 1994, Victoria hosted the XV Commonwealth Games.
-One of the motivations for winning the bid for the games was that the federal government had offered a $10 million fund to be allocated to sport development post games.
+Winning the bid included $10 million from the federal government, to be allocated to sport development post games.

 The Games left capital legacies; the Commonwealth Pool in Saanich, the upgraded stadium and track at the University of Victoria, and the Velodrome at Juan de Fuca.

 The financial legacy of the Games included the $10M from the Government of Canada, which was added to a Games operating surplus of $5.5M.
 At the conclusion of the Games, the Victoria Commonwealth Games Society gifted the funds to a set of sister societies: